cargo-generate/cargo-generate/README.md

 The user of the template may provide a file containing the values for the keys in the template by using the `--template-values-file` flag.

-> NOTE: A relative path will be relative to current working dir, which is *not* inside the expanding template!
+> :warning: NOTE: A relative path will be relative to current working dir, which is *not* inside the expanding template!

 The file should be a toml file containing the following (for the example template provided above):